 We have several design projects available and student can choose one out of all (depending on the length of the volunteering required).

 Projets include designing Green Week programme, develop digital content for Switch Off (Christmas or Easter related) or design sustainability event digital promotion for dgital screens and social media platforms.

 To apply for this role please send your CV and your examples of portfolio work to firstname.lastname@example.org.
-The closing date for this application is Friday, 1 November, 5pm.
+There is no closing date for this application.